fb

 Sticky and chewy foods can be difficult with braces, as well as ice, hard candies, vegetables that are uncooked, and certain other foods.
 Some foods are completely off limits to ensure you can keep your braces in working order and to minimize pain.
 We want to make sure you only see us for progress, not for repairs or other negative visits.
 We provide a bit of training and some lists of foods to avoid once treatment starts.

 If you have any questions about wearing braces, please do not hesitate to contact one of our orthodontic offices serving Temecula and Hemet, California.
-Dr. Tal Jergensen, Dr. Scott Hope, and their teams are looking forward to assisting you!
+Dr. Tal Jergensen, Dr. Scott Hope, and his teams are looking forward to assisting you!